Toronto International Film Festival: Notable film premieres

-TIFF Bell Lightbox
+TIFF Lightbox

-In 2007, the Festival Group began construction on TIFF Bell Lightbox, a new facility at the corner of King and John Streets in downtown Toronto, on land donated by Ivan Reitman and family.
-The $181 million facility is named for founding sponsor Bell Canada, with additional support from the Government of Ontario and Government of Canada.
+In 2007, the Festival Group began construction on TIFF Lightbox, a new facility at the corner of King and John Streets in downtown Toronto, on land donated by Ivan Reitman and family.
+The $181 million facility was sponsored by Bell Canada, with additional support from the Government of Ontario and Government of Canada.

-In 2010, the organization opened its new headquarters at TIFF Bell Lightbox.
+In 2010, the organization opened its new headquarters at TIFF Lightbox.
 The facility, designed by local firm KPMB Architects, provides extensive year-round galleries, cinemas, archives and activities for cinephiles.
 The five-storey facility contains five cinemas, two gallery spaces, film archives and an extensive reference library, study spaces, film lab facility, and a research centre.
 There is also a gift shop, two restaurants, a lounge, a cafe, and a three-storey atrium.
 Cooperatively with Daniels Corporation, there is a 46-storey condominium atop, called the Festival Tower.

 The first film screening was Bruce McDonald's Trigger.
 The first exhibition was a retrospective on Tim Burton, organized by the Museum of Modern Art (New York City).
 Subsequent exhibitions include Fellini: Spectacular Obsessions, Grace Kelly: From Movie Star to Princess, Designing 007: 50 Years of Bond Style, and Stanley Kubrick: The Exhibition, all of which were organized by TIFF, as well as one called Essential Cinema, featuring posters, images and props from TIFF's The Essential 100 list of films.

 The Film Reference Library (FRL) is a large Canadian film research collection.
-The library is a free resource for film lovers, filmmakers, students, scholars, and journalists, and is located on the fourth floor of the TIFF Bell Lightbox.
+The library is a free resource for film lovers, filmmakers, students, scholars, and journalists, and is located on the fourth floor of the TIFF Lightbox.
 An affiliate member of the International Federation of Film Archives (FIAF), the FRL promotes Canadian and global film scholarship by collecting, preserving, and providing access to a comprehensive collection of film prints, and film-related reference resources (including books, periodicals, scripts, research files, movies, press kits, and about 80 special collections.

 In 2016, the festival received a donation of 1,400 film prints, and launched a campaign to raise money for the preservation and storage of the films.